laptop keyboard Computers & Technology

 Internet Crime Complaint Center - Use this site to file a complaints over any type of crime committed over the Internet, including credit card fraud, retail fraud, investment fraud, auction fraud, etc. Formerly Internet Fraud Complaint Center (FBI and National White Collar Crime Center).
 The FBI also offers a web page on scams and safety.
 See also CONSUMER INFORMATION: Fraud Schemes and related links.

 Internet of Things (IoT) [Link opens a PDF] - IoT refers to any home automation device, security system, appliance, vehicle, medical device, toy, or other item that sends and/or receives data automatically via the web.
-This tip sheet provides brief tips to help you secure IoT devices from cyber attacks (2021, Cybersecurity and Infrastructure Security Agency); see also Secure New Internet-Connected Devices (2019, Cybersecurity and Infrastructure Security Agency).
+This tip sheet provides brief tips to help you secure IoT devices from cyber attacks (2021, Cybersecurity and Infrastructure Security Agency).
 'Smart' Homes explains in greater detail how smart homes work, what to be aware of when introducing smart devices into your home, what steps you can take to protect your data and your privacy, and where to learn more (2020, Consumer Action; non-profit organization).
-Mozilla Foundation's Privacy Not Included guide helps you shop for safe, secure connected products in categories such as smart home, wearables, cars, toys & games, health & fitness, entertainment, and more (2023).
-See also 7 tips for a safer Internet of Things (2022, National Cyber Security Alliance), Common Internet of Things Devices May Expose Consumers to Cyber Exploitation (2018, Internet Crime Complaint Center), Automobiles: Your Car Is Spying on You, Smart Speaker Privacy & Smart TVs, Wireless Security and Home Network Security.
+Mozilla Foundation's Privacy Not Included guide helps you shop for safe, secure connected products in categories such as smart home, wearables, cars, toys & games, health & fitness, entertainment, and more (2022 - 2024).
+See also 7 tips for a safer Internet of Things (2022, National Cyber Security Alliance), Automobiles: Your Car Is Spying on You, Smart Speaker Privacy & Smart TVs, Wireless Security and Home Network Security.

 Is This Website Safe?
 (Norton Safe Web) [CAUTION: This tool is should not be used as a substitute for a reliable anti-virus / anti-spyware program!] - Analyzes websites and rates how safe they are from threats like viruses, malware, phishing attacks, and fake websites (Norton is part of Gen Digital Inc.).

 Kids & Tech: Tips for Parents in the Digital Age - Advice on how your family can manage media use in positive and healthy way (2024, American Academy of Pediatrics).
-Protecting Kids Online offer practical tips for parents on protecting kids online (2011 - 2024, Federal Trade Commission).
-NetSmartz VIDEO offers helpful net-safety tip sheets for tweens, teens, parents, educators, and law enforcement; also includes videos, blog, and more (National Center for Missing & Exploited Children and Boys & Girls Clubs of America).
-Common Sense Media offers articles on Parenting, Media, and Everything in Between NEW!
-(2017 - 2024).
-Safe, Secure, and Smart is a guide to choosing the best tech for pre-schoolers; covers apps, online video, and toys & connected devices (2020 - 2021, Fairplay, formerly Campaign for a Commercial-Free Childhood); see also Smart Decisions about Smart Toys (2022, PIRG.org).
-You'll find more good advice for parents at Connect Safely (non-profit organization; by Larry Magid et al.), Keeping Children Safe Online (2023, Cybersecurity and Infrastructure Security Agency), Family Online Safety Agreement For Ages 13 and Under & Family Online Safety Agreement For Teens (2021, Family Online Safety Institute), Protect Your Child From Identity Theft (2021, Federal Trade Commission), Texting and Chat Abbreviations, below, and Kids and Mobile Phones, above.
-For additional resources, see our PARENTING: Media & Entertainment links and KidStuff Information for Parents.
+NetSmartz VIDEO offers helpful net-safety tip sheets for tweens, teens, parents and others; includes videos and a blog.
+Covers topics such as AI & Child Safety Online, Sextortion, Sexting, Cyberbullying, and more (National Center for Missing & Exploited Children and Boys & Girls Clubs of America).
+Common Sense Media offers articles on Parenting, Media, and Everything in Between (2017 - 2024).
+Smart Decisions about Smart Toys can help you decide whether to bring these toys into the home, and if so, how to do it safely (2022, PIRG.org).
+Safe, Secure, and Smart is a guide to choosing the best tech for pre-schoolers; covers apps, online video, and toys & connected devices (2021, Fairplay).
+You'll find more good advice for parents at Connect Safely (non-profit organization; by Larry Magid et al.), Family Online Safety Agreement For Ages 13 and Under & Family Online Safety Agreement For Teens (2021, Family Online Safety Institute), Protect Your Child From Identity Theft (2024, Federal Trade Commission), Texting and Chat Abbreviations, below, and Kids and Mobile Phones, above.
+For additional resources, see our PARENTNG: Digital Wellness & other PARENTING: Media & Entertainment links, and KIDSTUFF Information for Parents.

 Microsoft Windows Security - Tips and tools from Microsoft to help you protect your devices, yourself, and your family from hackers, viruses, fraud, and more (Microsoft).
 Apple device users, see Apple support, choose your device, find the device's User Guide under 'Resources,' then search 'security' and 'privacy.'
 See also Apple Platform Security.